 - Three courses in field one (fields and requirements described below)

 - Electives either in these fields or others to complete the remaining 42 hours

 The remaining hours consist of thesis credit (PSCI 8999 for pre-candidates and PSCI 9999 for Ph.D. candidates).

 To maintain good standing in the program, doctoral students are expected to:

-- maintain a cumulative GPA of 3.3 in the first semester of the program and 3.4 thereafter;
+- maintain a cumulative GPA of 3.3 in the first semester and 3.4 thereafter;

 - finish any incomplete course by the end of the following semester;